Tie-breaking in self interest cumulative subtraction games: Appendix: Unilateral deviation for larger subtraction sets

 Recall that in the two-action setting in FvF, a player who deviates unilaterally cannot harm their own utility (unless the opponent also deviates and becomes antagonistic).
 Consider the ruleset $S_1$, with outcome discrepancies and optimal moves for all heap sizes smaller than $50$ listed in Table~\ref{tab:3_8_11_13}.
 For all heap sizes below $28$, PSPE utilities are independent of tie-breaking conventions.
 At heap size $28$, however, if Alice deviates from FvF to AvF, then Bob loses one unit: in AvF, Alice chooses $3$ instead of her FvF choice $11$.

-This leads to a curious effect at heap size $36$, namely Bob loses a unit by becoming antagonistic, that is, by playing in the FvA setting instead of remaining friendly in FvF.
-Let us justify this phenomenon, since it shows how deteministic tie-breaking becomes much more intricate in multi-action games than in the simpler two-action case.
+This leads to a curious effect at a heap size of $36$, namely that Bob loses a unit by becoming antagonistic, that is, by playing in the FvA setting instead of remaining friendly in FvF.
+Let us justify this phenomenon, since it shows how deterministic tie-breaking becomes much more intricate in multi-action games than in the simpler two-action case.
 In the FvF setting, with $h=36$, Alice plays $8$, producing the outcome $(22,14)$.
 But in the FvA setting, while remaining friendly, she does not choose $8$, since that yields her utility $8+13=21$, whereas playing $11$ yields $11+11=22$.
-Conversely, in the FvF setting Alice does not choose $11$, which would lead to Bob's utlity $13$ (the first player PSPE utility at a heap of size $25$), because by instead reducing the heap by $8$, she ensures that Bob receives $14$ units.
+Conversely, in the FvF setting, Alice does not choose $11$, which would lead to Bob's utility $13$ (the first player's PSPE utility at a heap of size $25$), because by instead reducing the heap by $8$, she ensures that Bob receives $14$ units.